 Concordia Café has open mic night on Mondays.
 It was an enjoyable night of music at a beautiful location.
 Overpriced food, but the entertainment made it worth it.
 Go early.
 It is from 4:30-6:30.
 Ask about the half-priced drink specials.

 Shipwreck Landing is a great spot with a view of the bay and nice breezes.
 Fish taco and conch fritters for lunch were very good.
 The only good dessert I had on the island was here.
 It was the caramel coconut cheesecake with chocolate ganache.
 Stellar!
 One caveat for the place: the seats are not comfortable.

 Pickles in Paradise is open early.
 We discovered the “Trainwreck” sandwich late in the trip, but we got it several times to take to the beach anyway because it is so good.
 It is big enough to share and comes cut in half.

-If you plan to explore the island, and of course you are, then you must rent a Jeep.
+If you plan to explore St. John, and of course you are, then you must rent a Jeep.
 We’ve rented from Courtesy Car Rentals on both trips and had a good experience.

 It’s not cheap, about $75 per day, but it’s a cheaper rate to rent by the week rather than the day.

 If you are staying in Cruz Bay, you could rent a jeep for a few days to explore the more remote parts of the island, and take the buses the other days.

 The four-wheel drive allows you to access some of the rougher roads, or even the “used to be a road” roads.
 Talk to a local bartender to get the story on the lack of road maintenance, local politics, and all the latest in the resident intrigues.